 GENEALOGICAL SOCIETY MEETING

 During the Beginner’s Corner at 6pm, Rita Bibles’ topic will be a continuation of the October presentation, “Milking the Census Records”.
-She will tell how to secure the most information from the census records you may find.
-At 6:30 Don Cone will discuss “What Happens When You Have a Skeleton in the Closet?”
-He will tell about mysteries and unsolved murders in his family.
+She will provide instructions on how to secure the most from the census records you may find.
+At 6:30 Steven Cruce will discuss using the computer and “Digitizing Documents”.
 At 7:00 Kerric Franco, USAF Chief Security Officer and Jr. Vice Commander of Washington County Disabled American Veterans Chapter 65 will discuss researching military records.

-Experienced genealogists will be available on Saturday, October 18, from 9 a.m. to 4 p.m. in the Local and Family History Room of the Bartlesville Public Library.
-Local genealogists will guide you in beginning family research or will make suggestions to further your research.
+Experienced genealogists will be available on Saturday, November 14, from 9 a.m. to 4 p.m. in the Local and Family History Room of the Bartlesville Public Library.
+They will guide you in beginning family research or will make suggestions to further your research.
 This assistance is a free service provided by the Bartlesville Genealogical Society.